yurimssilva/product-edc/docs/samples/Local TXDC Setup.md

 ### Supporting Infrastructure

 Before the connectors can be setup, the Supporting Infrastructure must be in place.
-The TXDConnector configuration must match the different supporting infrastructure components.
+It comes with pre-configured everything to run two connectors independently.

-For the local test scenario,
+For this local test scenario,
 the [Supporting Infrastructure](../../edc-tests/src/main/resources/deployment/helm/supporting-infrastructure/README.md)
 of the TXDC Business Tests can be used.